namtk/ManiNetCluster/README.md

 df$id <- c(read.csv("Downloads/dayOrthoExpr.csv")[,1], read.csv("Downloads/nightOrthoExpr.csv")[,1])
 ```

-In the code above, we would like to specify the names of datasets as ‘day’ and ‘night’, the correspondence matrix is identity as calculated previously; the dimension is 3, the method using is linear manifold (we provide other manifold which will be presented later in this tutorial); number of nearest neighbors is 6; and numbers of modules is 60.
+In the code above, we would like to specify the names of datasets as ‘day’ and ‘night’, the correspondence matrix is identity as calculated previously; the dimension is 3, the method using is linear manifold; number of nearest neighbors is 6; and numbers of modules is 60.

 The output is the dataframe as follow: